 Japan’s currency is Yen (JPY) so visitors should take a note of exchange rate.
 Major credit cards are accepted almost everywhere, but please do check card charges from your bank in foreign countries before the trip.
 It is always good to have some cash on you, especially when leaving a tip in the restaurant or for a taxi ride.
 There are ATMs and banks on every corner and cash withdrawals are in local currency with a fee.
 Major banks charge reasonable ATM fees to foreigners, but privately-operated ATMs may sometimes charge high fees.
 However, machine should warn you about the charge, so you have a choice to cancel the transaction before committing to it.
 If machine offers you to do conversion into local currency, you should decline it as you will be charged unfavorable rates.

 We are listing here around top fifty interesting attractions to see in Japan and this is really just a small sample of what you can see and do there.
 We will be covering in details major cities where more attractions will be listed.
+You can make your own list of what to see in Japan when your plan your visit.

 Mount Fuji.
 Iconic snow-capped mounting peak, around 100 km southwest from Tokyo.
 Standing at 3,776 meters, it is an active volcano and true symbol of Japan.